10 June 2021

 It is designed to slip in and out of the piercing when you want to change the jewellery.
 Again, a great choice for established piercings where the jewellery stays snug in the nose and does not shift around.

 Labret style jewellery is becoming increasingly popular for nose piercings as the flat back sits flush against the inside of the nose and it is very unlikely that your nose jewellery will fall out.
 We would say this is the most secure style of nose jewellery.
-We have a range of 20 gauge threadless labrets and attachments for the nose landing soon.
+We have a range of 20 gauge threadless labrets and attachments for the nose recently arrived.

 Hinged clicker rings are a very popular choice for nose piercings as they easily click shut, making it difficult to fall out.
 We have a large range of 20 gauge nose rings in all metals and designs, from plain rings to intricate gemstone styles!